Safe and effective practice declarations and fitness to practise self-referrals

 - harassment notices issued to you in the UK or any other country

-- road traffic offences where you have paid a fixed penalty notice (for example, speeding offences or civil matters such as parking tickets)
+- road traffic offences (for example, where you have paid a fixed penalty notice for a speeding offence)

 - fixed penalty notices, penalty notices for disorder, or harassment notices issued in Scotland.
 These are protected from disclosure by amendments to the Rehabilitation of Offenders Act 1974